First-principle Study of Multiple Metastable Charge Ordering States in La$_{1/3}$Sr$_{2/3}$FeO$_{3}$: Conclusion

 In conclusion, we studied the structural and electronic properties of charge-ordered La doped SrFeO$_3$, La$_{1/3}$Sr$_{2/3}$FeO$_{3}$ (LSFO) systematically using DFT+U along with the antiferromagnetic order.
 We find that metastable structures with distinct CO phases in LSFO can be obtained by relaxing the structures with the different $U$ values varying the correlation effect.
 The DFT+U calculation of LSFO with $U$=5eV can capture the low temperature CO phase (CO1 in the main text) of the big-small-big pattern, where the enhanced charge density is accompanied by the large magnetic moment with the Fe-O bond elongation.
 The ground-state is insulating as the spectral function at the Fermi energy opens a Mott gap driven by the high-spin states of Fe ions.

 As the correlation effect becomes weak by reducing the $U$ value in DFT+U, we can capture other metastable CO phases with distinct Fe-O bond patterns.
 One CO phase (CO3 in the main text) shows the crystal structure with the same space group as the CO1 phase, while the CO pattern changes to small-big-small.
 The other metastable CO phase (CO2 in the main text) can be obtained by interpolating the structural path between CO1 and CO3 phases using the CINEB calculation.
-Remarkably, the CO2 phase stabilize a lower symmetry crystal structure along with the inversion symmetry breaking and it shows the ferroelectric metallic state driven by the big-medium-small CO pattern.
+Remarkably, the CO2 phase stabilize a lower symmetry crystal structure along with the inversion symmetry breaking and it shows the polar distorted structure driven by the big-medium-small CO pattern.
 This CO2 phase can not be captured by the linear interpolation method as it requires the spontaneous displacement of Fe ions at the symmetric points.
 The electronic structures of these metastable CO states are notably changed as both CO2 and CO3 phases are metallic while the ground-state CO1 phase is insulating.
-The energy barrier of this CO2 phase along the structural path is only $\sim$7meV, which can be easily accessible from experiments by applying the pressure or the optical excitation.
+The energy barrier of this CO2 phase along the structural path is only $\sim$7meV.

 Our results suggest that the strong correlation effect plays an important role to study and stabilize the multiple CO phases of transition metal oxides accompanying the mixed valence and the metal-oxygen bond disproportionation.
 The CINEB method combined with the energy and force calculations based on the first-principles can capture such metastable CO phases along with the distinct electronic structure from their ground state.
 While DFT+U is an efficient static method to incorporate the correlation effect, it can generally suffer from the convergence problem in systems with multiple correlated states~\cite{PhysRevB.101.195125,Ratcliff_2021}.
 More advanced first-principle method such as dynamical mean field theory (DMFT) can be a promising way to study metastable phases in strongly correlated materials driven by both the structural distortion and the strong correlations especially when the CINEB method is combined with the energy and force calculations within DMFT~\cite{PhysRevLett.112.146401,PhysRevB.94.195146}.